Accelerating reionization constraints: An ANN-emulator framework for the SCRIPT Semi-numerical Model: ANN-based emulator

 \subsection{General methodology for emulator training and MCMC integration}

 Building upon the basic principles outlined above, our primary objective is to train an ANN-based emulator that can accurately and rapidly interpolate the chi-squared value, $\chi^2(\theta)$, for any given parameter vector $\theta$ within the prior volume.
 In particular, the emulator must interpolate accurately in the high-likelihood (low $\chi^2$) region, where precise evaluations of $\chi^2(\theta)$ are most critical for parameter inference.
 This trained emulator can then be embedded within a conventional MCMC framework to efficiently explore the parameter space.
-We choose to emulate $\chi^2(\theta)$ directly rather than the individual observables entering the likelihood.
-This approach significantly simplifies the learning task: $\chi^2$ is expected to be a smooth scalar function of the parameters, avoiding the challenges of jointly emulating several observables with different dynamic ranges and noise properties.
-This choice has also proven robust in earlier emulator frameworks for \texttt{SCRIPT}~\cite{maityFastMethodReionization2023,choudhuryGPRbasedEmulatorSeminumerical2024}, and it provides a scalable strategy for higher-dimensional extensions of the model.
-Moreover, building an emulator for a single scalar quantity such as $\chi^2$ allows us to use a considerably simpler ANN architecture and, consequently, achieve significantly faster training.
 This section outlines the general framework we use for training, validating, and deploying these emulators.